luca-24/prediction-bias-coefficient/README.md

 This dataset contains a small sample of the Yahoo!
 Movies community's preferences for various movies, rated on a scale from A+ to F. For the paper's purpose, the dataset also contains a large amount of descriptive information about many movies including synopsis and genre. https://webscope.sandbox.yahoo.com/catalog.php?datatype=r

 Once the data is obtained through the link above, it should be placed inside the folder ``data/webscope``.
+Then, ``prepare_datasets.ipynb`` should be executed to process the data in a format appropriate for ``text_classification.ipynb``.

 ### Reuters-21578
 This is a collection of documents that appeared on Reuters newswire in 1987.
 The documents were assembled and indexed with categories. http://archive.ics.uci.edu/ml/datasets/Reuters-21578+Text+Categorization+Collection

 Once the data is obtained through the link above, it should be placed inside the folder ``data/reuters``.
+Then, ``prepare_datasets.ipynb`` should be executed to process the data in a format appropriate for ``text_classification.ipynb``.